Huntsville Wrongful Death Attorneys, Alabama

 If you have lost a loved one in an accident caused by someone else’s negligence, we are here to pursue justice in the form of civil damages for you.
 You are welcome to schedule a free consultation to discuss your case right away.

-Work with our knowledgeable Huntsville wrongful death attorneys today
+Work with our knowledgeable Huntsville Alabama wrongful death attorneys today

 When you have lost a loved one because of someone else’s negligence, the trusted Huntsville wrongful death lawyers at Martin & Helms are ready to fight for justice for you.
-Please feel free to give us a call at 256-203-0332 or complete our contact form to schedule a free consultation to discuss your case and learn about your legal options.
-We also serve injured clients in Decatur, Athens and Madison, and throughout the state.
+Please feel free to give us a call at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your case and learn about your legal options.
+We also serve injured clients in Decatur, Athens and Madison, and throughout Alabama.